gbv/paia/paia.md

 same user.

-A **PAIA auth** server acts as OAuth authorization server with password credentials grant, as defined in section 4.3 of the OAuth 2.0 specification [@OAuth2].
-The access tokens provided by the server are so called OAuth 2.0 Bearer Tokens (@OAuth2Bearer).
+A **PAIA auth** server acts as OAuth authorization server with password credentials grant, as defined in section 4.3 of the OAuth 2.0 specification.
+The access tokens provided by the server are so called OAuth 2.0 Bearer Tokens.

 A **PAIA auth** server MUST protect against brute force attacks (e.g. using rate-limitation or generating alerts).
 It is RECOMMENDED to further restrict